-The convoy also benefited from the more distant cover, to the north, of elements of Vice Admiral Sir James Somerville’s Gibraltar-based Force 'H', this Force 'B' comprising the battle-cruiser Renown, fleet carrier Ark Royal, cruisers Sheffield and Despatch, and destroyers Duncan, Encounter, Faulknor, Firedrake, Forester, Fury, Jaguar, Kelvin and Wishart.
+The convoy also benefited from the more distant cover, to the north, of elements of Vice Admiral Sir James Somerville’s Gibraltar-based Force 'H', this Force 'B' comprising the battle-cruiser Renown, the fleet carrier Ark Royal, the light cruisers Sheffield and Despatch, and the destroyers Duncan, Encounter, Faulknor, Firedrake, Forester, Fury, Jaguar, Kelvin and Wishart.

 Despatched from Alexandria toward Gibraltar, the battleship Ramillies, the heavy cruiser Berwick and the light cruiser Coventry constituted Force 'D', a third element in the overall British plan, and a fourth element took the form of the anti-aircraft cruiser Coventry and the destroyers Defender, Gallant, Greyhound, Griffin and Hereward, which also left Alexandria to meet the eastward-bound convoy at a point to the south of Sardinia.

 A fifth British element, directed from Alexandria to a point near Malta to support Coventry and her destroyers, was Force 'C' comprising the battleships Barham and Malaya and the fleet carrier Eagle, which launched an air attack on Tripoli on 26 November.
 The sixth and last British element in this complex undertaking was Force 'A' of Admiral Sir Andrew Cunningham’s Mediterranean Fleet, which departed Alexandria on 25 November to cover a convoy to Souda Bay with the battleships Valiant and Warspite, fleet carrier Illustrious which launched an air attack on Italian targets on Rhodes during 26 November, light cruisers Ajax, Orion and Australian Sydney (7th Cruiser Squadron), and a number of destroyers.